Smallsplat/The-New-World-Lore-Notes/The New World DnD Campain/World Lore/Realm - The Mortal Realms - Ju'kuth/Empires/Kolective Empire/Citys/Wildholm, The Kolective Capital/Wildholm.md

 A band of Mousefolk want to steal a legendary cheese wheel which bolsters the constitution of any that eat it.
 They want to steal it to bring back to the nobles back in the Dewmines to celebrate a recent ore vein find.
 Eating the cheese increases HP.

 The Trader circle:
-• Alchemical Trader
+• Alchemical Trader - Navilos
-• Cuisine Trader
+• Cuisine Trader - Axis
--
-• Runic Trader
+• Runic Trader - Askanti